5.3.1 Non-agency payments

 If the Registrar is collecting child support through employer withholding, the amount deducted will be adjusted to take into account the prescribed payments.
 If the prescribed payment constitutes 30% of the payer's liability for 2 months or less then the excess cash will be refunded.
 If the prescribed payment constitutes 30% of the liability for a period greater than 2 months, the payer should be given the option of having their deductions reduced or given a cash refund.

-Payees who are in receipt of more than base rate FTB need to be made aware that when a prescribed payment is notified to Centrelink services, the payment will be included in the maintenance income test used to calculate FTB, even though it remains 'uncredited' for the Registrar's purposes.
+Payees who are in receipt of FTB Part A above the base rate need to be made aware that when a prescribed payment is notified to Centrelink services, the payment will be included in the maintenance income test used to calculate FTB, even though it remains 'uncredited' for the Registrar's purposes.
 The whole amount will be assessed on the day that the payment was made to a third party or received by the payee.

 Regular care of children and/or liability being met by a lump sum credit at the time the prescribed payment was made

-From 1 July 2008, a payer cannot claim a credit under section 71C when, at the time the payment was made:
+From 1 July 2008, a payer cannot claim a credit under CSRC Act section 71C when, at the time the payment was made:

-- they had at least 14% care of any of the children to whom the administrative assessment relates, and/or
+- they had at least 14% care (more than below regular care) of any of the children to whom the administrative assessment relates, and/or

-- the child support liability is being fully or partially met by a lump sum credit (see 5.3.3 Crediting lump sum payments)
+- the child support liability is being fully or partially met by a lump sum credit (see 5.3.3).

-Example: The payer F asks for a payment of $1000 to be credited as a prescribed non-agency payment on 20 November 2014.
-The payment was for school fees for F and M's children and was made on 8 July 2014 at which time F had below regular care of both children.
-F currently has below regular care of one of the children and regular care of the other child.
+Example: The payer Samuel asks for a payment of $1000 to be credited as a prescribed non-agency payment on 20 November 2014.
+The payment was for school fees for Samuel and Yuki's children and was made on 8 July 2014, at which time Samuel had below regular care of both children.
+Samuel currently has below regular care of one of the children and regular care of the other child.

-The amount claimed is accepted as a non-agency payment as F had below regular care of both children at the time the payment was made.
-However, F will not currently receive the 30% credit against his ongoing liability as he now has regular care of one of the children.
-If, in the future, F again has below regular care of both children he will start to receive the 30% credit against his ongoing liability.
+The amount claimed is accepted as a non-agency payment, as Samuel had below regular care of both children at the time the payment was made.
+However, Samuel will not currently receive the 30% credit against his ongoing liability as he now has regular care of one of the children.
+If, in the future, Samuel again has below regular care of both children he will start to receive the 30% credit against his ongoing liability.

 Payments made prior to 1 July 2008 but advised to the Registrar on or after 1 July 2008 will be accepted and credited, regardless of the level of care the payer has of any of the children at the time of applying for the prescribed non-agency payment to be accepted.